PetrAPConsulting/image2md/README.md

 - Converts mathematical formulas to LaTeX format
 - Provides detailed analysis of graphs
 - Generates log files for troubleshooting
+- IMPORTANT: If you need output in different language than ENG you need to translate system prompt in python script.
+Even though Anthropic models are multilingual, language of sytem prompt determinates language of output except data it directly transfers from source, like content of tables.

 ### Troubleshooting